Who Is Michael J. Fox?

-In 1999, Fox contributed his trademark voice and comic flair as the title character (a little white mouse) in the film adaptation of E.B.
+In 1999, Fox contributed his trademark voice and comic flair as the title character in the film adaptation of E.B.
 White's Stuart Little.
-The actor was honored with a star on the fabled Hollywood Walk of Fame in December 2002.
+The actor was honored with a star on the Hollywood Walk of Fame in December 2002.

 Foundation for Parkinson's Research